Noteworthy papers — topics:

 what distinguishes “science” from other types of study.
 It is an algorithm or process

-- He formulates an hypothesis (or perhaps several plausible
+He or she formulates a hypothesis (or perhaps several plausible

 tentative hypotheses) to explain the observations.